 Georgia workers’ compensation provides the following benefits:

-• Wage Benefits: If you are unable to work for more than seven days due to your work-related injury, you may be eligible for weekly wage benefits.
+- Wage Benefits: You may be eligible for weekly wage benefits if you cannot work for more than seven days due to your work-related injury.
 You can receive two-thirds of your average weekly wage, up to a maximum of $575 per week.
 Depending on the severity of your injury, you may be eligible to receive wage benefits for up to 400 weeks.
 There are two categories:

-• Temporary Total Disability (TTD) Benefits: If a worker is completely unable to work due to the injury, they may receive two-thirds of their average weekly wage, up to a cap set by the Georgia State Board of Workers’ Compensation.
+- Temporary Total Disability (TTD) Benefits: If a worker cannot work due to the injury, they may receive two-thirds of their average weekly wage, up to a cap set by the Georgia State Board of Workers’ Compensation.

-• Death Benefits: If a work-related injury or illness results in the death of an employee, the employee’s dependents may be eligible for death benefits.
-This includes funeral expenses and weekly wage benefits for the dependents.
+- Death Benefits: If a work-related injury or illness results in an employee’s death, the employee’s dependents may be eligible for death benefits.
+These include funeral expenses and weekly wage benefits for the dependents and include funeral expenses and a portion of the deceased worker’s income, as specified in Georgia Code § 34-9-265.

-If you are unable to work due to your injury or illness, you may be eligible for wage replacement benefits.
+This gives you a general idea of who workers’ comp claims in Georgia work.
+You may be eligible for wage replacement benefits if you cannot work due to your injury or illness.
 You may receive two-thirds of your average weekly wage, up to a maximum of $675 per week, for up to 400 weeks.
 If your injury prevents you from returning to work at your previous job, you may be eligible for vocational rehabilitation services to help you find a new job.

 How Are Wages Calculated for Workers’ Comp?